-- Prior to starting the session, the trainer(s) must be sure that all materials and equipment needed for the session are ready at hand. - If the session is planned to be co-facilitated, the facilitators should decide before the session, who will facilitate which part of the session and prepare accordingly. - Each facilitator should introduce him/herself before start of the session.
+- Prior to starting the session, the trainer(s) must be sure that all materials and equipment needed for the session are ready at hand. - If the session is planned to be co-facilitated, the co-facilitators should decide before the session, who will facilitate which part of the session and take preparation accordingly.

-ACTIVITY 6.1: ACCESSING DASHBOARDS (LECTURE + SCENARIOS + DISCUSSION) - TIME: 15 MINUTES
+ACTIVITY 8.1: ACCESSING & ANALYZING DASHBOARDS (LECTURE + SCENARIOS + DISCUSSION) - TIME: 60 MINUTES

-CONGRATULATE participants on successfully understanding the basics of requisition and data entry in the last session.
-TELL participants that they will now be able to access and understand dashboards, reports, maps and graphs easily.
-TELL participants that it would be good if they can try to understand how to interpret Dashboards in cLMIS.
+CONGRATULATE participants on successfully understanding the basics of requisition and gate passes in the last session.
+TELL participants that they will now be able to understand and interpret dashboards, reports, maps and graphs easily.
+TELL participants that they need to clearly understand how to interpret Dashboards in cLMIS.
 ASK participants to share their understanding of how the data is represented on the dashboard.
-They may respond that it is collected and computed and represented in the form of maps, reports and graphs.
+They may respond that it is collected and computed in central server and represented in the form of maps, reports and graphs.